Gijsco/Kicad_library/Kicad_VBA_Export_Helper/README.md

 - Double click the button to go to visual basic
 - In visual Basic add a Module by right klicking the module folder on the left hand side
 - Change the code to the code in this folder
+- Safe the file in you kicad project folder as .xlsm